Diablo 4 Seasons vs. Expansions explained: Do you need to start a new character?

 How seasons work in Diablo 4

-Seasons in Diablo 4 are not story/campaign expansions, they are mostly just extra activities that offer some fun new ways to build your character, either in endgame or by adding a new flavor to the existing campaign.
+Seasons in Diablo 4 represent a fun new way to build your character.
 They tend to come alongside a new Battle Pass, some new cosmetic items, some novel gameplay adjustments, and some new bosses to slay.

 However, each season does have its own short, self-contained story, that’s interwoven into the Seasonal Journey.
 These quests though are essentially just new side quests, artificially inflated by the other tasks that comprise the Seasonal Journey.